 Fernon had always dreamed of representing Australia at the Olympic Games.
-He chose the challenging sport of modern pentathlon despite never having tried fencing or shooting before, and with a fair amount of improving to do in the swim.
-He started training seriously while studying at Sydney University.
+He chose the challenging sport of modern pentathlon despite never having tried fencing or shooting before, and he had a lot improving to do to be a competitive swimmer.
+However, he started training seriously while studying at Sydney University in 2007 and followed the advice of Daniel Esposito who told him he could make it to the Olympics if he gave it 100% consistent effort for a few years.

-In 2011 he won a second national title and later that year he won the Oceania Championships, which secured his Olympic qualification.
+In 2011 Ed won a second national title and later that year he won the Oceania Championships, which secured his Olympic qualification.
 Chloe Esposito secured the women’s spot at London 2012.

 At the London Olympic Games Fernon finished 27th from the 36-strong field.
 He was 17th in the riding and finished with the 14th fastest run-shoot time.

-During his break from the sport he focused on his property development business, got married and have two boys.
-He won the 2017 Mongal Derby – which is the longest and toughest horse race in the world, as well as climbing some of the highest mountain peaks in the world.
+During his break from the sport he got married (Oct 2015) and they started a family, with two young boys now in Team Fernon.
+Ed focused on his property development business and sought out more sporting adventures.
+He won the 2017 Mongol Derby – which is the longest and toughest horse race in the world, as well as climbing some of the highest mountain peaks in the world.

 In 2019, Fernon was encouraged to come back to the sport from one of his coaches, Dean Gleeson, to try and secure the Oceania spot for the Tokyo 2020 Olympic Games.
-He qualified for the Asia/Oceania Championships in China off less than three months hard training and will take on young Australian Rhys Lanskey for the Olympic qualification.
+He achieved the international standard for the swim and laser-run at a competition in New Zealand and after only 12 weeks of intense training he competed at the Asia/Oceania Championships in Wuhuan, China against 18-year-old talent young athlete Rhys Lanskey.

 |1st||New Zealand Open||Waikato, New Zealand||22 September 2019|